 AP Calculus AB

-The committee develops exams based on the assumption that all students have access to four basic calculator capabilities used extensively in calculus.
-A graphing calculator appropriate for use on the exams is expected to have the built-in capability to:
+A graphing calculator appropriate for use on the exam is expected to have the built-in capability to:

 - Plot the graph of a function within an arbitrary viewing window